 4. Continue tracking our expenses and adapting our budget

 The longer you track your expenses, the better you will get at planning them and get control of them.
-By regularly identifying problem categories where you tend to spend more, and by constantly lowering the limit of spending in those categories, it will become like second nature to spend in a more reasonable way.
+By regularly seeing in which categories you tend to spend more, you’ll be able to identify areas where you might need to put in a bit more effort in order to spend according to your values or objectives.